TijsM/mixpanel-course/README.md

 - Subscription

   - Users pay a fixed price per unit of time
-  - eg. Netflix - 10 euro for an unlimited amout of movies
+  - eg. Netflix - 10 euro for an unlimited amount of movies

 - Licensing

   - Users pay a license fee to use, sell, or copy a product.
-  - eg. Mapbox - monthlee fee to develop to use the software.
+  - eg. Mapbox - monthly fee to develop to use the software.

 - Freemium
   - part free, part paid
   - eg. Spotify

-Non monetaire ways of getting back value
+Non monetary ways of getting back value

 - User's attention